Frequently Asked Questions

 Q: what should i do to prepare for an APPOINTMENT?

-Be sure to put out your fire 24-48 hours prior to the inspection / cleaning.
-You should receive a reminder from us a couple days before.
+Be sure to put out your fire about 24 hours prior to the inspection / cleaning.
+You should receive a reminder from us 12 hours before the appointment.

 Q: Does chimney sweeping make a mess in my house?

-No, I make every effort to respect your home and keep the work area clean.
-I start by laying down drop cloths to walk on.
-You can let me know if there is nearby furniture you would like me to cover.
+No, we make every effort to respect your home and keep the work area clean.
+We start by laying down drop cloths to walk on.
+You can let us know if there is nearby furniture you would like us to cover.

 Q: Can’t i just sweep my own chimney?

 You certainly can!
-As long as the creosote hasn’t gotten to stage 3, you can use a chimney brush on a long pole.
-The advantages to having a trained chimney sweep come is that they usually have professional equipment, and knowledge to be able identify any signs of chimney deterioration.
-I use a rotary brush system with an assortment of brush heads, and flexible rods, for thoroughness and versatility.
+As long as the creosote hasn’t gotten to stage 3, you can use a chimney brush on a long pole, or by a cheap rotary brush kit.
+Make sure you remove the baffle in your stove or gain access to a clean-out panel.
+If your stove has a catalytic combustor, make sure you clean that properly according to the owners manual.
+If you’re cleaning a masonry chimney and fireplace, make sure you have access to the smoke chamber and flue to be able to clean the creosote off the walls and smoke shelf.
+The advantages to having a trained chimney sweep come is that they have professional equipment, and knowledge to be able identify any signs of chimney deterioration.
+We use a professional rotary brush system with an assortment of brush heads, and flexible rods, for thoroughness and versatility.
+Cheap versions of this are prone to breaking easily and getting stuck in the chimney.

 Q: what if the inspection reveals damage?

 One of the most common enemies of a chimney is water.
 It seeps into every little pore of the brick and mortar.
 Then, with the freezing and thawing over time, cracks develop and grow.
-Another common problem is sealant hardening and cracking, which then allows water to enter into the chimney, or roof.
+Another common problem is sealant hardening and cracking, which then allows water to enter into the chimney, or attic.
 Often the cause of a leaky roof is around the chimney.
-Another big cause of damage is past chimney fires, which can warp or crack the flues.
+Another big cause of damage is past chimney fires, which can warp or crack the flues and brick.

-From there I’ll assess what the next step should be and can make another appointment for a later time to fix the issue.
-Most issues can wait till spring when the weather is sunnier.
-Major chimney repair is often covered by homeowners insurance.
-I have a chimney camera I can use to take photos/ video of flue damage to submit to insurance.
+From there we assess what the next step should be and can make another appointment for a later time to fix the issue.
+Major chimney repair is often covered by homeowners insurance. we have a chimney camera I can use to take photos/ video of flue damage to submit to insurance.
+Some chimney problems we can fix, and some we cannot.

 Q: What forms of payment do you accept?

-Whatever way you want to give me money will be appreciated, whether it’s cash, check, card, NFC (tap-to-pay), Apple Pay, Venmo, or Cash App.
+Whatever way you want to give us money will be appreciated, whether it’s cash, check, card, NFC (tap-to-pay), Apple Pay, Venmo, or Cash App.